oxford-pharmacoepi/EHDENCancerIncSurvCovid/README.md

 ========================================================================================================================================================

 ## Introduction
-This study is focussing on determining the incidence and prevalence for specific cancers.
+This study is focussing on determining the incidence, prevalence and survival for specific cancers.
 We will focus on the following cancers:
 * Breast
 * Colorectal
 * Lung